alburezg/rsocsim_workshop_paa/README.md

 the functions currently available and work in progress.

 We are working on preparing extended vignettes with exercises and examples for using `rsocsim`.
-Follow us on twitter for updates!
+Follow us on twitter for updates.
+Pleas also get in touch if you’d like to use `rsocsim` for your work; we want to hear from you!

 - Tom Theile: <https://twitter.com/TheileTom>
 - Diego Alburez: <https://twitter.com/d_alburez>